timburr1/timburr1.github.io/_posts/2020-07-18-teaching-resources.md

 ---
 layout: post
 title: Resources for Teaching Computer Science
-excerpt: A growing collection of resources for teaching cybersecurity, databases, and web development; online or in-person.
+excerpt: A growing collection of resources for teaching cybersecurity, databases, and web development; online and in-person.
 author: Tim
 tags: school, tech
 ---